YosefCh/Java-Mastermind-Game/README.md

 To run the game, simply compile and run the `mastermind.java` file.
 The game will prompt you for your guesses and provide feedback after each guess.

-## Note on IDE Compatibility
+## Note on Terminal Output

-The symbols for the black and white feedback depend on the IDE used for the file.
-The current implementation works on Eclipse.
-However, for other IDEs like VSCode, some changes might need to be made to correctly display the symbols.
+This program uses ANSI color codes to colorize terminal output.
+These are widely supported in Unix-based terminals and Windows 10’s console, but may not display correctly in all environments.
+If you see unexpected characters in the output, try running the program in a different terminal or IDE.
+The same is true for the symbols for the black and white feedback.
+The current implementation works on Eclipse

 ## Author